 Kay has authored various articles and manuals on complex commercial litigation and insurance coverage.
 She has addressed professional and client organizations on substantive legal issues, ethics, and electronic discovery, and has served as an arbitrator in the Allegheny County Court of Common Pleas.
 Since joining the firm in 1991, Kay has served on the firm’s Hiring Committee, Professional Development Committee, Women in the Profession Committee, Associate Reengineering Committee, Mentoring Program, and other programs and committees of the firm.
 Kay holds an “AV” rating, the highest designation available from Martindale-Hubbell.

-- Recognized in The Best Lawyers in America® 2023 for work in Commercial Litigation
+- Recognized in The Best Lawyers in America® for Commercial Litigation, 2023-2024

 - American Bar Association (Litigation Section)